CHAPTER ONE: 1700

 BYLAWS OF THE FACULTY OF THE COLLEGE OF GRADUATE STUDIES

 PREAMBLE: This section contains the bylaws of the faculty of the College of Graduate Studies, including the criteria and application process for membership in the graduate faculty.
 This current version of the bylaws of the College of Graduate Studies was adopted by the graduate faculty as of July, 1995 (replacing a version that had remained substantially unchanged from the 1979 Handbook).
-Further information may be obtained from the College of Graduate Studies (208-885-6243).
+In July 2013 a complete review and substantial revisions were made to these bylaws.
+Further information may be obtained from the College of Graduate Studies (208-885-6243). [rev. 7-13]

 ARTICLE I--NAME, OBJECT, AND AUTHORITY.